About our Retreats

 Magnolia Grove Monastery would like to make our place to be accessible to people of all circumstances.
 If you are currently experiencing financial constraints and would like to attend a retreat, we strongly encourage you to ask for a reduction by contacting the office.

-For RV camping: Unfortunately we do not have any electrical or water hookups available.
+Unfortunately we do not have any electrical or water hookups available.
 You’re very welcome to come with your RV, but please prepare for dry camping accordingly.

-Although we encourage our guests to stay at the monastery whenever possible, you may opt to commute to Magnolia Grove for each day of a retreat if you live nearby or if you have arranged your own nearby housing.
+Although we encourage our guests to stay at the monastery whenever possible, you may opt to commute to Magnolia Grove Monastery for each day of the retreat if you live nearby or if you have arranged your own nearby housing.
 There are several hotels, 15 minutes away from the monastery, which you can contact and make reservation directly if you have great needs.
 The following hotels offer a small “Magnolia Grove Rate” discount for guests visiting the monastery rate:

 Holiday Inn: (662) 563-1234